ARRIEL

 Photo by Reece T. Williams

-Arriel Vinson is a Reese's Book Club LitUp Fellow and Midwesterner who writes about being young, Black, and in search of freedom.
-She earned her MFA in Fiction from Sarah Lawrence College.
-Her poetry, fiction, and essays have appeared in Kweli Journal, The Rumpus, Waxwing, and others.
-Arriel is a Tin House YA Scholar and Highlights Foundation scholarship recipient.
-Under the Neon Lights, a YA novel-in-verse, is her debut.
+Arriel Vinson is a Midwesterner who writes about being young, Black, and in search of freedom.
+Her debut YA novel-in-verse, Under the Neon Lights, is a 2026 Coretta Scott King/John Steptoe New Talent Award winner, a Reese’s Book Club LitUp selection, and a Junior Library Guild Gold Selection.
+Arriel earned her MFA in Fiction from Sarah Lawrence College and is a Tin House YA Scholar, Highlights Foundation scholarship recipient, and Walter Grant recipient.
+Her sophomore novel, If This World Were Mine, is forthcoming in spring 2027.
 You can connect with her on social media at @arriwrites and find her work at arriwrites.com.

 "The writing is — I’m free from pain.
 It’s where nobody tells me what to do; it’s where my imagination is fecund, and I am really at my best.
 Nothing matters more in the world or in my body or anywhere when I’m writing."